bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

 version: 1
 ---
 {% include _toc.html %}
+{% include _references.md %}

-Most contents of this document could be found in the BIPs related to segregated witness, including BIP141, 143, 144, and 145.
+Most contents of this document could be found in the BIPs related to segregated witness, including [BIP141][], [BIP143][], [BIP144][], and [BIP145][].
 Please consider this as the first point of reference to other related documents, and as a checklist for what should and should not be done.

 ### Basic segregated witness support